 Liz was born and raised in Aurora, having attended The Church in Aurora since childhood.
 She is overjoyed to be serving our church, which has served her well for many years.
 She received her Bachelor of Arts Degree in Sociology from Ohio University in 1995.

-After having taught at The Church in Aurora for over 12 years, Liz began working as an Assistant before becoming the Director of Christian Education and Youth in 2014.
-To work with the children and youth of this church is such a blessing for Liz…a lifelong passion.
+After having taught at The Church in Aurora for many years, Liz began working in the Christian Education department in 2013, becoming the Director of Christian Education and Youth in 2014.
+To work with the people of this church is such a blessing for Liz…a lifelong passion.
 Her personal goal is to spread the word that God’s love is huge and available to everyone.

-Liz currently lives in Aurora with her husband, Josh, and three children.
+Liz currently lives in Aurora with her husband, Josh, and three children – Ben, Sam, and Chloe.
 She keeps herself busy with her family and adores every minute of it.
-When she is able, Liz enjoys reading and traveling.
+When she is able, Liz enjoys reading, traveling, and skiing.

 Kay joined The Church in Aurora staff in 2017 and has been an active member of the church since 1999.
 She has served as a Confirmation Class teacher since 2010 and volunteered for Youth Workcamp, multiple Nutcracker Sweets, Vacation Bible Schools, and the Fellowship Committee.